Top 50 Most Popular Irish Movies

 Average

-Philomena is a British-French-Irish drama film directed by Stephen Frears.
-The film is based on the true story of Philomena Lee, an Irish woman who searches for her son, who was taken away from her by the Catholic Church when he was a baby.
+Philomena is a compelling British-French-Irish drama directed by Stephen Frears.
+Inspired by true events, the story follows Philomena Lee, an Irish woman searching for the son who was taken from her as a baby by the Catholic Church.

-The film is based on the book The Lost Child of Philomena Lee by Martin Sixsmith.
-The film stars Judi Dench as Philomena and Steve Coogan as Martin Sixsmith, a journalist who helps her in her search.
+Adapted from Martin Sixsmith's book, The Lost Child of Philomena Lee, the film stars Judi Dench as Philomena Lee and Steve Coogan as journalist Martin Sixsmith, who joins her on her emotional journey.

 14